lazystring/you-trippin/README.md

 To start a local instance of the app, just run `ng serve --open` and you're good to go.

+## Features

+* Search through recorded trips.
+* Visualize distribution of speeds as color gradient.
+* Hover over parts of the trip to see the recorded speed.
+* View computed stats from the trip.
+* View chart of speed over time.
+* Wonder aimlessly around the map until you find cool things.

 ## Requirements

 * Read JSON files of trip data sampled at 1 Hz.